kristian-lange-tw/JATOS_docs_v3/pages/Configure-JATOS-on-a-Server.md

 ---
 title: Configure JATOS on a Server
-keywords: server, configuration, MySQL, H2, database, study assets, study assets root, port, password, IP, port, localhost, domain, 127.0.0.1
+keywords: server, configuration, config, MySQL, H2, database, study assets, study assets root, port, password, IP, port, localhost, domain, 127.0.0.1, ldap, production.conf
 tags:
 summary: If JATOS runs locally it's usually not necessary to change the defaults.
 On a server, you may want to set up the IP and port, or use a different database, change the path of the study assets root folder, or add some password restrictions.
 sidebar: mydoc_sidebar